ECS Labourer Card Approval Granted for COSAC’s Safe2Site

 Is there a fast-track option?

-There is no official fast-track, but submitting all documents correctly and completing the HS&E requirement early (such as via the Safe2Site Online course) can speed up processing.
+Submitting all documents correctly and completing your HS&E requirement early (via the Safe2Site course) can speed processing.

 Share